Do You Need a Kitchen Remodel Permit? Complete Guide

 These projects are typically exempt from permit requirements:

-- Painting, new flooring, and cosmetic updates
+- Painting, new flooring, and cosmetic updates, tile, hardwood, vinyl, laminate, and wallcovering are all exempt

-- Replacing a faucet or garbage disposal (same location)
+- Replacing a faucet or garbage disposal in the same location using existing plumbing and electrical connections

 Exemptions vary by city.
 Always check your local requirements.